conan-io/conan-io.github.io/_posts/2026-09-04-Robotics-with-Conan-consuming-ROS.markdown

 ## We would like to know what you think

-Now that we have introduced how to install ROS with Conan, we would like to know if this approach makes sense to you.
+Now that we have introduced this way of installing ROS with Conan, we would like to know if this approach makes sense to you.
-We encourage you to try the examples in the [conan-io/ros-conan](https://github.com/conan-io/ros-conan) repository (if you have not already) and tell us know what you think by [opening an issue on GitHub](https://github.com/conan-io/ros-conan/issues).
+We encourage you to try the examples in the [conan-io/ros-conan](https://github.com/conan-io/ros-conan) repository (if you have not already) and tell us what you think by [opening an issue on GitHub](https://github.com/conan-io/ros-conan/issues).
 Any feedback is greatly appreciated!

 **We will also be at ROSCon Global 2026 in Toronto**.
 If you are attending, we would